vidigaljoao/vidigaljoao.github.io/_posts/2019-08-22-data-mining.md

 <p style='text-align: justify;'>"Data have quality if they satisfy the requirements of the intended use."</p>

 <p style='text-align: justify;'>There are some people that doesn't consider data processing as data mining.
-However, is essential to do a correct data mining process.</p>
+However, is essential and the first step to a proper data mining.</p>

 **What is data processing?**